 Moreover, effective pharmacovigilance audits help to identify and resolve compliance issues in a cost-effective, planned manner, before the regulatory inspectors impose punitive and costly demands on companies to carry out urgent remedial actions.

-Risk Based Pharmacovigilance Audits are conducted according to the need to identify problems at different stages of the drug safety processes.
+Risk Based Pharmacovigilance Audits are conducted according to the audit program and identify problems at different stages of the drug safety processes.
 Expert advice is required to adequately develop and implement three distinct elements of good practice in order to gain the benefits of a comprehensively planned approach versus the cost of remedial actions.

-The development of an approximately 12 month plan which forms the latest phase of the audit programme.
-This needs to deliver on the principles, structure and practices to be followed as stipulated throughout the Strategic Plan.
-The Programme needs to address areas which have required further input in the past, and those areas where a higher risk potential has been identified.
-It should then be the driver for all pharmacovigilance processes and tasks, the controls which operate around those and the relevant quality system.
+The development of an approximately 12-month plan forms the latest phase of the audit program.
+This needs to deliver on the principles, structure, and practices to be followed as stipulated throughout the Strategic Plan.
+The Programme needs to address areas that have required further input in the past and those areas where a higher risk potential has been identified.
+It should then be the driver for all pharmacovigilance processes and tasks, the controls which operate around those, and the relevant quality system.
 In accordance with legislation, these tactical audits must take place at regular intervals and reliable professional advice will therefore be required to ensure all practices are compliant.